EU Commission hearings approach conclusion

 COMMISSIONER, TRANSPORT & SPACE, MAROS SEFCOVIC

 Slovakia, centre-left, 48.
 Outgoing commissioner responsible for EU institutions.
 Former diplomat in Brussels and Israel, a graduate of Soviet, French and U.S. universities.
 Told hearing he would work to improve networks and repeated EU criticism of German plan to tax foreign cars in transit.
-Cited as a possible candidate for broader or different role in final reshuffle.
+Approved.

 COMMISSIONER, TRADE, CECILIA MALMSTROM